serverpod/serverpod_docs/docs/04-deployments/01-deploying-to-aws.md

 Your Serverpod should now be up and running!
 To check if everything is working, open up your web browser and go to `https://api.examplepod.com`.
 (You should replace your `examplepod.com` with your own domain name.)
 If everything is correctly configured, you will get a message similar to this:

     OK 2022-05-19 14:29:16.974160Z

+## Troubleshooting and tips and tricks
+Chances are that if you followed the instructions, you have a Serverpod deployment that you won't have to touch very often.
+However, this section gives you some pointers on where to start looking if things go wrong.

+### Signing in to your instances
+You can find a list of your currently running EC2 instances by navigating to _EC2 > Instances_.
+Click on one of the instances to go to its summary page.
+From there, click _Connect_.
+On the _Connect to instance_ page, click _Connect_, and AWS will open up a console window with access to your EC2 instance.

+### External dependencies and submodules
+The deployment scripts support using submodules and external dependencies.
+Place any such dependencies in a directory called `vendor` at the root of your Github project.

+### Troubleshooting deployments
+The deployment process involves a couple of steps.
+When you trigger a deployment from Github, the action will create a deployment and upload it to an S3 bucket.
+Then, CodeDeploy on AWS is triggered.
+You can find the logs from the Github action under the _Actions_ tab of your project.
+If the deployment process fails later, those logs are available on AWS by navigating to _CodeDeploy > Deploy > Deployments_.